ZachLarum/barren_land/README.md

         -r,--right  Right side of the farm.
 Default is 399.
         -p,--print  Print a visual representation of the farm where 1 is fertile land and 0 is infertile.
+### Using the program
+Plots must consist of four integers separated by a space.
+The first pair corresponds to the bottom left of the plot.
+The second pair corresponds to the top right of the plot.
+Each plot must be separated by a comma.
+Example
+    1 2 6 8, 0 0 5 6
+Press Enter when all points have been inputted.

 ### Notes
 While the program build framework is CMake, cross-platform compilation is not available yet.
 It is currently compiled on a linux machine with gcc, g++, cmake, and gtest installed. gtest requires pthread.